Pier Francesco Mola

-Pier Francesco Mola, called Il Ticinese (9 February 1612 – 13 May 1666) was an Italian painter of the High Baroque, mainly active around Rome.
+Pier Francesco Mola, called Il Ticinese (9 February 1612 – 13 May 1666) was a Swiss-Born Italian painter of the High Baroque, mainly active around Rome.
 His masterpiece as a fresco painter is widely considered to be the fresco in the gallery of Alexander VII in the Quirinal Palace Gallery, entitled Joseph making himself known to his Brethren (1657).
 However, Mola is considered to have been better as a painter of small pictures, especially landscapes.
 With his looser style and handling, more naturalistic palette, and interest in exploring landscape elements, Mola differs from the prevailing, highly-theoretical classicism of such leading 17th-century Roman painters as Andrea Sacchi.

 Biography

-Early works and travels in northern Italy, before 1647
+Early works and travels in northern Italy before 1647

 Mola was born in Coldrerio (now in Ticino, Switzerland).
 At the age of four, he moved to Rome with his father Giovanni Battista Mola, a painter.
 With the exception of the years 1633–1640 and 1641–1647, during which he resided in Venice and Bologna, respectively, he lived for the rest of his life in Rome.

 His earliest recorded works are pen and chalk figure sketches that he added to several architectural drawings in a sketchbook by his father (New York, Metropolitan Museum of Art).
 Several sheets are dated 1631, including a sheet of ink and chalk studies entitled Standing Man, Flying Angels, and a Design for a Decorative Panel (fol.
 45), which are entirely by him.
 These drawings show that, before any known contact with Venetian and Bolognese painting, apart from what he could see in Rome, he already displayed greater interest in chiaroscuro than in form.
 The pen and chalk strokes, in his typically fluid line, are buttressed with characteristic passages of parallel hatching in a mix of pen and chalk softened with wash.

 From 1633 to 1640 and again from 1641 to 1647, Mola was in northern Italy, finishing his training and launching his career, but his movements are too poorly documented to allow any detailed account of his stylistic development.
 A signed and dated portrait drawing of his friend Pietro Testa (Montpellier, Musée Fabre) records his presence in Lucca in 1637.
 He was in Rome for Easter 1641 and by the summer of the same year had moved back to Coldrerio, where he frescoed the Cappella Nuova of the Oratory of the Madonna del Carmelo.

 He may have been in Venice in 1644.
 Francesco Albani, in a letter of 1658, says that Mola studied with him in Bologna for two years, and Giovanni Battista Passeri, Mola’s biographer and personal acquaintance, wrote that Mola studied with Albani during his second visit to northern Italy.
 Perhaps the difficulties he had experienced with the Coldrerio frescoes encouraged him to seek out a master experienced in fresco, which would account for him joining Albani’s studio after 1642, rather than in 1633 when he first travelled north.